-To further characterize groundwater flow in the vicinity of the site, additional MWs and piezometers may be installed if data from the existing MW network inadequately characterizes site conditions.
-Locations of MWs and piezometers will be chosen based on information obtained during the subsurface investigation, historic documentation (if any), topography, and engineering judgement.
-Similarly, elevations of screened intervals and instrumentation will be chosen based on information obtained during the during the subsurface during the subsurface investigation, historic documentation (if any), and professional judgement.
+To further characterize groundwater flow in the vicinity of the site, additional piezometers are proposed to be installed to supplement the data from the existing monitoring well network to characterize the site conditions.
+Locations of piezometers will be chosen based on information obtained during the subsurface investigation, historic documentation (if any), topography, and engineering judgement.
+Similarly, elevations of screened intervals and instrumentation will be chosen based on information obtained during the subsurface investigation, historic documentation (if any), and professional judgement.